-I am a landcape architect specialized in urban outdoor environments for children and young people, environments that promote contact with nature, play and active living.
-My PhD is focused on school gardening ("Learning by gardening").
-I am responsible for research and teaching in landscape management.
-During the years 2006-2017 I was National coordinator for outdoor urban space for young people at Movium Think tank, SLU.
+I am a landcape architect working with design-oriented urban landscape management.
+Specialized in urban outdoor environments for children and young people, environments that promote contact with nature, play and active living.
+My PhD is focused on "learning by gardening".
+My interest for landscape management started during my time as National coordinator for outdoor urban space for young people at Movium Think tank, SLU 2006-2017.

-Moving big trees (2017-2019): Knowledge review and education material financed by Trafikverket (Swedish Transport Administration), visit www.slu.se/flytta-stora-trad
+Moving big trees (2017-2019): Knowledge review and education material financed by Trafikverket (Swedish Transport Administration).

 Sustainable outdoor management for school and preschool grounds in Nacka municipality (2017-2020): Development of a suitable planning tool and a multi-administative model for organizing suitable maintenance and physical improvments in the grounds connected to the school's educational use and demands.
 Financed by the Movium Think Tank and Nacka city.